-Imagine sounds swirling around from left to right, rising up from below to the greatest heights and moving you forward in space and time from front to rear until they disappear.
+Imagine sounds swirling around you from left to right, rising up from below to the greatest heights and moving you backwards from front to rear until they finally disappear.
 This is a sonic universe which fully immerses you.
-It’s a three-dimensional surround sound technology and it’s called Dolby Atmos.
+It’s a three-dimensional surround sound technology called Dolby Atmos.

 As a Steering Committee Member of the Audio Engineering Society in Philadelphia, I had the privilege to produce this AES event in cooperation with David Ivory who is Director of Sound Recording and Music Technology at Montgomery County Community College in Blue Bell, PA.

 On June 2, 2022, this event was held at The Mix Room located in the Advanced Technology Center on the MCCC campus.
 The Mix Room has a fully installed Dolby Atmos system featuring seven (7) surround sound speakers, four (4) elevated speakers above and two (2) subwoofers.
 It’s known as a 7.2.4 speaker configuration.

 Queen’s Bohemian Rhapsody Mixed On The Dolby Atmos System

 David Ivory hosted the event along with Chip Powell, AES Chair of the Philadelphia Chapter.
 After David’s opening presentation about the design and performance of this system, he invited the attendees to experience a reimagined mix of Queen’s Bohemian Rhapsody on the Dolby Atmos system in The Mix Room.

 In short, immersive would be the best description for this mix.
 But the most striking segment was the choir section panned all around and even above.
 Critically, Brian May’s lead guitar part was murky and lost focus in the mix.
 It was panned too wide and would’ve been better if it remained in mono.